 Requirements for recommendations

-All three forms must be from an academic instructor that can speak to the applicant’s academic record and potential in literary studies.
+Where possible, all three recommendations must be from academic instructors who can speak to the applicant’s academic record and potential in literary studies.
+(In some cases, it may be appropriate for one recommendation to be provided by another qualified evaluator, such as a supervisor or employer.)

-- Personal statement describing reasons for wishing to pursue the advanced study of literature and language
+- Statement of Purpose of approximately 700 words describing reasons for wishing to pursue the advanced study of literature and language

-- Writing sample, a critical or interpretive essay, of no more than eight double-spaced, typed pages, which demonstrates the candidate’s qualification for graduate study in literature.
+- Writing sample, a critical or interpretive essay, of no more than 3000 words, which demonstrates the candidate’s qualification for graduate study in literature.

 Admission review and assessment